Gender Artifacts in Visual Datasets: Conclusion

-\smallsec{Gender artifacts generalize across datasets} Finally, we examine whether gender artifacts are generalizable between COCO and OpenImages.
-To do so, we conduct out-of-distribution evaluation (i.e., training on COCO and evaluating on the same occlusion setting on OpenImages or vice versa).
-As seen in Tbl.~\ref{tab:ood}, across occlusion settings, the models continue to perform above random chance even when evaluated on an out-of-distribution test set.
-This suggests that the gender artifacts we unearth are not always endemic to a fparticular dataset but rather that these differences in distribution are common across visual datasets.
+\smallsec{Gender artifacts generalize across datasets} Finally, we examine whether gender artifacts are dataset-specific, i.e., resulting from a dataset's specific collection process and distribution.
+We conduct out-of-distribution evaluation (e.g., training on COCO and evaluating on the same occlusion setting on OpenImages).
+Across occlusion settings, the models perform above random chance even when evaluated on an out-of-distribution test set (Tbl.~\ref{tab:ood}).
+This suggests that these gender artifacts may be common across visual datasets.
+To verify that our findings are not restricted to models pre-trained on ImageNet, for which there are known gender biases~\cite{prabhu2020large,yang2020fair}, we also use a model pre-trained on other datasets and obtain similar results (see Appendix~\ref{sec:pretrain_appendix}).